Does Your Stream of Consciousness Flow Into a Sea of Despair?

 When the water gets a bit choppy and negative thoughts start to creep in, turn back.
 Do not follow those negative thoughts.
 Return to happy things, pleasant places, good memories and stay diligent.
 This will take practice, but if you try you will find you can still go with the flow while occasionally giving yourself a nudge in the right direction.

 It is best to have something or some things that are bright and cheerful to return to if the going starts to get rough.
 If you cannot nudge yourself off the course of negativity, return to your anchor and set sail in a new direction.
 It may take some practice, but you will learn that a cherished memory can redirect your thoughts to a happier, better place.

 - Do not get mired in the past

 Try to keep your focus on the future.
 Use memories of good times to see opportunities for future happiness rather than dwelling on past mistakes or disappointments.
 Always remember you cannot change the past but you can shape your future.
-Yesterday is gone, but tomorrow is a new day.
+Yesterday is gone, but tomorrow -- and even today -- is a new day.

 - Be optimistic

 Train your mind to focus on the good and not dwell on things that might drag you down.
 Concentrate on the good things in life and the things you are grateful for.
 Try to think of the positive outcomes or how you will ultimately triumph even if complications arise.
 Be confident.
 Be strong.
 Be in charge!